- Customising Views

 Within Landing Pages you can:

-- Save the views you create, with or without a unique name;
+- Save the views you create, with a unique name;

 - Set a default view that opens every time you open the Landing Page;